pmean/build-website/text/07/NoLongerAlone.md

 - Professional details
 output: html_document
 ---
-Children\'s Mercy Hospital is hiring a second statistician.
+Children's Mercy Hospital is hiring a second statistician.
 Hooray!
-It\'s a great place to work and I\'m hoping we can hire someone quickly.
+It's a great place to work and I'm hoping we can hire someone quickly.
 I describe the position at [www.pmean.com/JobOpening.asp](http://www.pmean.com/JobOpening.asp) or you can apply directly at